 The General Manager may assign an employee to perform the full duties of and assume the responsibilities of a higher-level classification due to a position vacancy, or to perform extra duties in addition to their regular position to meet the temporary needs of the District.
-In consideration of the Acting Assignment, employees shall be paid at least five (5) but not more than between five and ten percent more than their current salary pay, beginning on the first day of the assignment, subject to the minimum and maximum time periods noted below.
+In consideration of the Acting Assignment, employees shall be paid between five and ten percent more than their current pay, beginning on the first day of the assignment, subject to the minimum and maximum time periods noted below.
 The need for acting assignments shall be evaluated on a case-by-case basis.
 Assignment of some duties of a higher classification during the temporary absence of an employee without assignment of the full responsibilities of the higher classification may be made without additional compensation paid to the employee.
+Acting pay shall apply only if the acting assignment totals or exceeds fifteen (15) working days for 8-hour days or the equivalent number of hours for alternate work schedules.
+In the event a non-exempt employee is assigned to Act for a salaried (exempt) position, the employee shall be paid the applicable overtime rate for their overtime work hours in lieu of receiving Administrative Leave time.
+An acting assignment shall not exceed nine-hundred and sixty (960) hours in a fiscal year unless an extension is granted by the General Manager on a case-by-case basis.